-The remainder of this document provides additional information on the modeling system.
+The IFs project is based at the Frederick S. Pardee Center for International Futures.
+This document provides additional information on the modeling system.
 By far the most extensive documentation is, however, available in the Help system of IFs itself.
 That includes full documentation through causal diagrams, equations, and computer code.
-See www.ifs.du.edu for Help system and documentation and to access both web-based and downloadable versions of the model (full, not partial versions).
+See www.ifs.du.edu for Help system and documentation and to access without cost both webbased and downloadable versions of the model (full, not partial versions).

 &lt;sup>1 The Frederick S. Pardee Center for International Futures provides the foundational funding of the IFs project.
 The Center's flagship project is a series of volumes on Patterns of Potential Human Progress.
-Important support also comes from the U.S. National Intelligence Council, earlier for assistance with its Project 2020: Mapping the Global Future and now with its Project 2025.
+Important support also comes from the U.S. National Intelligence Council, for assistance with its Project 2020: Mapping the Global Future and with Global Trends 2025: A Transformed World.
 In addition the United Nations Environment Programme supported IFs for contributions to its Global Environment Outlook 4.
-And the Commission of the European Union provided funding for its TERRA project.
+And the Commission of the European Union provided funding for its TERRA project and for a project on ICT and Sustainability.
 None of these institutions bears any responsibility for the analysis presented here.
-For earlier funding thanks also to the European Union Center at the University of Michigan, the CIA's Strategic Assessment Group, the National Science Foundation, the Cleveland Foundation, the Exxon Education Foundation, the Kettering Family Foundation, the Pacific Cultural Foundation, the United States Institute of Peace, General Motors and the RAND Pardee Center for funding that contributed to earlier generations of IFs.
+For earlier funding thanks also to the European Union Center at the University of Michigan, the CIA's Strategic Assessment Group, the National Science Foundation, the Cleveland Foundation, the Exxon Education Foundation, the Kettering Family Foundation, the Pacific Cultural Foundation, the United States Institute of Peace, General Motors and the RAND Pardee Center.
 Also of great importance, IFs owes much to the large number of students, instructors, and analysts who have used the system over many years and provided much appreciated advice for enhancement.
 Thanks also to earlier team members (some of whom the Help system identifies).
-Members of the current IFs team include Kazi Imran Ahmed, Jonathan Chesebro, Janet Dickson, Bethany Fisher, Sheila Flynn, Julius Gatune, Kia Tamaki Harrold, George Horton, Anwar Hossain, Mohammod Irfan, Jaime Melendez, Jonathan Moyer, Edison Oquendo, Cecilia Peterson, José Solórzano, and Marc Sydnor.
+Members of the current IFs team include Kazi Imran Ahmed, Eric Firnhaber, Mariko Frame, Julius Gatune, Keith Gehring, Mohammod Irfan, Randall Kuhn, Eli Margolese-Malin, Josiah Marineau, Jaime Melendez, Jonathan Moyer, Cecilia Peterson, Britt Reiersgold, Dale Rothman (Associate Director), José Solórzano, Marc Stelzner, and Marc Sydnor.